 While using your cell phone has been shown to be potentially more dangerous than driving under the influence of alcohol, the penalties pale in comparison.
 In California, a first offense for driving under the influence of alcohol is a criminal charge that lands on an individual’s permanent record, can (but rarely does) result in 6 months in jail, and can carry fines of up to $1,000 in addition to court fees, attorney fees, mandated treatment fees, and mandatory interlock device fees.
 Texting while driving in California is an infraction, not a criminal offense, and the first offense carries a base fine of $20 (although this usually ends up being closer to $200 after taxes and fees).

 People who have a DUI on their record face a lifetime of difficulty obtaining employment and are permanently disqualified from many professions.
 A DUI bars you from ever becoming a pilot, but, getting a DUI when you are a pilot results in going to treatment and then being allowed to return to the skies.
-Texting, a potentially more dangerous driving behavior than drinking, results in a base fine that is less expensive than an IMAX movie ticket, while driving under the influence of alcohol costs thousands of dollars, potentially results in jail time, and a conviction for drunk driving leaves a permanent scarlet letter in background checks.
+Texting, a potentially more dangerous driving behavior than drinking, results in a charge of E-DUI with a base fine that is less expensive than an IMAX movie ticket, while driving under the influence of alcohol costs thousands of dollars, potentially results in jail time, and a conviction for drunk driving leaves a permanent scarlet letter in background checks.

 Clearly, there is an interesting discrepancy in cultural views between driving under the influence of substances and driving while distracted by our cell phones.
 The differences in perceptions between driving under the influence and what some call ‘intexticated driving’ likely reflects the negative social stigma that colors substance use.